-Dyneema® SK78 and DSM’s Performance Models help to provide the required backup to extend the service life of your heavy lifting slings, turning them from a ‘consumable’ into a truly sustainable asset.
+Dyneema® SK78 and Avient’s Performance Models help to provide the required backup to extend the service life of your heavy lifting slings, turning them from a ‘consumable’ into a truly sustainable asset.

 For one of Taiwan’s largest multi-megawatt offshore windfarms, the Yunlin project, mega monopile manufacturer Steelwind (Nordenham, Germany) chose slings made with Dyneema® SK78 to perform a challenging multi-lifting set of 2,000-tonne lifts.
 On the Quay of Nordenham, Jumbo Maritime crane-lifted the gigantic monopiles using Extreema® round slings manufactured by Lift-Tex onto ships for transportation in challenging and changeable weather conditions throughout the year.

 “For this kind of demanding lifting operation, I wouldn’t recommend using anything other than Dyneema® SK78."

 Patrick van der Veen, Operations Manager at Lift-Tex Industrie B.V.

 Each voyage from Nordenham to Taiwan took approximately six weeks.
 The port crew needed to ensure that the 90m-tall, 11m-diameter cylinders are secured safely and reliably for the long journey ahead, where they would face rough seas, extreme temperatures and hash weather.